Mental Health Help

 Behavioral health is things like:

-Behavioral health care is:
+Behavioral health care helps you with:

-• Prevention
+- Prevention

-• Diagnosis
+- Diagnosis

-• Treatment
+- Treatment

 Mental health is your emotional, psychological, and social well-being.
 Your mental health affects how you think, feel, and act.
 It also helps determine how you react to stress, relate to others, and make healthy choices.

-• Psychiatrists
+- Psychiatrists

-• Counselors
+- Counselors

-• Psychiatric nurse practitioners
+- Psychiatric nurse practitioners

 If you have CHP+, there are copays for some of these services.
 Click here to learn more.

-Talk to your doctor about your choices.
+Talk to your doctor about your options.
 If you don’t have a doctor, we can help you find one.
 Call us at 866-833-5717.
 Or you can find one online at coaccess.com.
 There is a link to our directory on the homepage of our website.

 Facts